Commonwealth University-Mansfield: History

 In 1902, Mansfield Normal School moved to a three-year program from the two-year normal course, pushing the school closer to collegiate status.
 On June 4, 1926, Mansfield State Normal School was granted the right to give four-year collegiate degrees.
 Finally, on May 13, 1927, the name Mansfield Normal was officially changed to "Mansfield State Teachers College" ('MSTC').

 During World War II, several hundred male students entered military service, and nurse training was initiated at MSTC.
 Most of the sports were suspended at the college for the duration of the war.
 Post-war, sports resumed with MSTC capturing two consecutive state championships in football for the 1946 and 1947 seasons.
 During the 1950s, both South Hall and Alumni Hall were replaced with new buildings.

 In 1960, the Pennsylvania Department of Education granted the expansion of liberal arts programs to colleges in the system, including MSTC.
 MSTC became "Mansfield State College".
 The campus continued to expand with the construction of other new buildings and new academic programs through the 1960s and 1970s.

 In July 2021, Pennsylvania higher education officials announced that Mansfield would merge with Bloomsburg University and Lock Haven University in response to financial difficulties and declining enrollment, and each institution would represent a campus of a single university.
 In March 2022, the new institution was created to oversee the three campuses and was named the Commonwealth University of Pennsylvania.

 Campus

-On its 175 acre campus, Mansfield has four residence halls, multiple eateries, an on-campus student health clinic, campus police unit, campus bookstore, an on-campus and student-led television studio, radio station, and campus newspaper, state-of-the-art North Hall Library, Grant Science Planetarium, Decker Gymnasium and Olympic-sized swimming pool, Kelchner Fitness Center, multiple outdoor recreation spots (ropes course, disc golf, and biking trails), Straughn Hall Auditorium, Steadman Theatre and Steadman Studios, Alumni Student Center and Game Room, Childcare Center (affiliate), in addition to several academic and administrative buildings and outdoor seating and learning venues.
+On its 175 acre campus, Mansfield has four residence halls, multiple eateries, an on-campus student health clinic, campus police unit, campus bookstore, an on-campus and student-led television studio, radio station, an Olympic-sized swimming pool, and campus newspaper.
+Notable buildings include North Hall Library, Grant Science Planetarium, Decker Gymnasium, Kelchner Fitness Center, multiple outdoor recreation spots (ropes course, disc golf, and biking trails), Straughn Hall Auditorium, Steadman Theatre and Steadman Studios, Alumni Student Center and Game Room, Childcare Center (affiliate), in addition to several academic and administrative buildings and outdoor seating and learning venues.